jup-ag/rfq-webhook-toolkit/README.md

 We will enforce this rule by turning off MMs who fall below 95% in a 1-hour window.

 If this happens to you, please reach out to us on Telegram to confirm that you are ready to resume operations and we will re-enable your webhook.

+#### Suspension timeouts and Failure Rate logic

+- Suspension timeouts are set at 5, 10, 20, and 30 minutes, increasing based on the user's accumulated transaction failures.

+- Each confirmed transaction decreases the failure rate by 20%.

+- Transactions held by the user for more than 20 seconds are excluded from the failure count.

 #### Transaction Crafting